Are your landing pages leaving users confused about what you offer?

 If you get to the end and you haven’t learned anything, I don’t want you to feel ripped off.
 Just send me an email explaining why (to help me improve), along with your purchase receipt within 30 days of buying and I’ll issue a refund.

-It's possible there's something I've overlooked, if so just send me an email with you question and I'll try to get back to you as quickly as possible.
+Just send me an email with you question and I'll try to get back to you as quickly as possible.